Buddha Hand Fruit

 How to Use Buddha Hand Fruit in the Landscape

 Hardy in zones 10 and 11, most of us will be enjoying Buddha's Hand as a patio tree to be moved inside during the winter months.
-This means you can use as an outdoor decoration in the summer months and an indoor delight during the winter!
+This means you can use it as an outdoor decoration in the summer months and an indoor delight during the winter!

 Sure, there aren't many recipes that call for the fleshy part of the fruit due to its mostly rindy nature but that doesn't mean there's no use for it in the kitchen!

-Snag a buddha hand citron and zest it into salad dressing or your favorite savory dishes--it tastes like lemon zest.
+Snag a Buddha hand citron and zest it into salad dressing or your favorite savory dishes - it tastes like lemon zest.
 You can also elevate cocktail night with a lemony garnish.

-If you have any leftovers after all that, try your own hand at candying your fruity hand.
+If you have any leftovers after all that, try your hand at candying your fruity hand.
 The pith (or the white part inside the rind) isn't bitter and therefore doesn't require the timely steps of soaking and pre-boiling.

 #ProPlantTips for Care